yds12/x64-roadmap/readme.md

   64-bit integer ([ret_int64.asm](tasks/call_from_c/ret_int64.asm))

-  * ✓ Write a small C program that calls this assembly function and displays the result in decimal and hexadecimal formats ([`caller.c`](tasks/call_from_c/caller.c))
+  * ✓ Write a small C program that calls this assembly function and displays the result in decimal, hexadecimal and binary formats ([`caller.c`](tasks/call_from_c/caller.c))

+* Make our lives easier: make some bash files that

+  * Passing the name of the `.asm` file, assembles and links into an executable

+  * Passing the name of the `.asm` file, assembles and creates an executable from `caller.c` linked with our assembly program

 * Registers ([`registers`](tasks/registers))